Fulixts/NodeJs-challange-01/README.md

 In this challenge, i need to develop an CRUD API of my tasks.

-- [ ] I should be able to create a new task.
+- [x] I should be able to create a new task.
-- [ ] I should be able to get all tasks.
+- [x] I should be able to get all tasks.
-- [ ] I should be able to update a task by Id.
+- [x] I should be able to update a task by Id.
-- [ ] I should be able to delete a task by Id.
+- [x] I should be able to delete a task by Id.
-- [ ] I should be able to mark a task by Id as completed.
+- [x] I should be able to mark a task by Id as completed.
-- [ ] I should be able to import my tasks in a CSV file.
+- [x] I should be able to import my tasks in a CSV file. (should send the CSV file by form-data and use /taks/import)

 ## Business Rules